Uberkinky Bondage Tape

 As I mentioned, the packaging of this duckie is a bit more thought out than other versions.
 The whole thing is in a plastic box with different snowflakes printed on the front and sides.
 Inside this sites a tray where the Christmas bulb rests.
 The front half of the bulb is clear with more snowflakes and the back is solid blue, creating a backdrop for the duckie.
 The bulb is topped off with a red bow and a silver string which means it could be hung on a tree, if you’re into that sort of thing.

 Of course, the Duckie himself has a bright red suit and hat, complete with black belt and fluffy trim.
 Although the entire thing is hard PVC, the white parts are textured to look fuzzy.
-There is quite a bit of texture on the Santa Duckie from his closed to his wings, break and other body parts.
+There is quite a bit of texture on the Santa Duckie from his clothes to his wings, break and other body parts.
 There are a few mostly smooth pieces but there’s no entirely smooth, spacious surface like most vibrators.

-Once out of his box, I immediately felt that the more compact size of the Santa Duckie, as compared to my regular sized one, would be beneficial.
-That might be slightly detrimental if you want him mostly for decoration purposes but it just seemed less bulky to me, more like the size of a clitoral vibe like Laya Spot.
+Once out of his box, I immediately felt that the more compact size of the Santa Duckie, as compared to my regular-sized one, would be beneficial.
+That might be slightly detrimental if you want him mostly for decoration purposes, but it just seemed less bulky to me, more like the size of a clitoral vibe like Laya Spot.
 For me, the tail was the best surface to actually press against my body as it is somewhat broad and there are no immediate obstructions from the shape of the toy.
 This allowed me to apply firm pressure with the duckie.
 The tail also comes to a rounded point for those who might prefer a pinpoint sensation.

 The Santa Duckie is pretty loud for its size and strength, however.
 Definitely loud enough to be heard in the same room but probably safe to use in the shower or with the door closed.
 Sometimes I can also hear the battery rattling inside which adds to the noise factor.

 During play, I used him through my panties (which I sometimes do with the Layaspot).
 That will probably be how I play because I do not like the idea of having to clean fluids from him.
-This duckie’s belly has many embossed words and indentations which could easily pick up liquids but would require a toothpick to fully clean.
-If these words are completely necessary (and they’re not; most of the mare promotions for the company), a tiny informational packet would be a much better option.
+This duckie’s belly has many embossed words and indentations that could easily pick up liquids but would require a toothpick to fully clean.
+If these words are completely necessary (and they’re not; most of them are promotions for the company), a tiny informational packet would be a much better option.
 Even the helpful stuff isn’t really needed.
 I could easily figure out how to open the battery compartment and turn this thing on without instructions.

 I’m happy to say that this duckie performed well underwater.
-Not a drop made it into the battery compartment which is more than I can say for my Paris Duckie.
+Not a drop made it into the battery compartment, which is more than I can say for my Paris Duckie.
 So take him in the shower or bath as much as you want.
-On the not so bright side, he doesn’t float upright.
-Santa Duckie floats pretty much every other way than right side up but I can live with that.
+On the not-so-bright side, he doesn’t float upright.
+Santa Duckie floats pretty much every other way than right side up, but I can live with that.

 Even after my first use, I was surprised with the Santa Duckie.
-I haven’t played with many clitoral toys lately and my focus on squirting has meant fewer orgasms in general.
+I haven’t played with many clitoral toys lately, and my focus on squirting has meant fewer orgasms in general.
 Santa Duckie reminded me what masturbating used to be like and took me through a session of multiples.
 He is definitely a better duckie than my Paris Duckie; although, he probably won’t replace my Layaspot.

 4 Comments